abinth11/class-components-react/readme.md

 - `useEffect()`: This hook is used to perform cleanup tasks when the component is about to be removed from the DOM.

+#### Summary

+Prior to the introduction of functional components in React, class-based components were the primary way of building complex user interfaces.
+While class components provided a robust set of lifecycle methods for developers to work with, they could also be difficult to understand and manage.

+With the introduction of functional components, React developers gained a simpler and more intuitive way to build UI components.
+Functional components provided a clear separation of concerns, made state management easier, and simplified the overall development process.

+Functional components achieved this by removing many of the complexities of class-based components.
+In functional components, lifecycle methods are replaced with hooks, which are simpler and more flexible.
+The `useState` hook provides a simpler way to manage state, while the `useEffect` hook allows developers to handle side effects in a more intuitive way.

+Overall, the introduction of functional components has made building React applications more accessible to developers of all skill levels, while also providing a more streamlined and efficient development experience.

 ## How to Use This Repository

 You can use this repository as a reference guide to help you better understand and work with class-based components in React.
 Each section of this repository focuses on a specific challenge that developers face when using class-based components, and provides examples and solutions to overcome these challenges.